slenane/CV/README.md

 ### **<span class="position">Web Developer</span>** @ [GoContact, Lisboa](https://www.gocontact.com/) _(<span class="employment-dates">Jan 2022 - Present</span>)_ <br>

-<span class="employment-description">During this internship I have been responsible for the support, maintenance, and actualization of the different GoContact websites in addition to SEO optimization.
+<span class="employment-description">During this internship I have been responsible for the support, maintenance, and update of the different GoContact websites in addition to SEO optimization.
 I have worked closely with the design team to develop sites that meet all requirements of functionality and design.
 I have provided analysis of competitor websites to implement new features in the GoContact website.
 I was tasked with developing multi-language sites with both WordPress and PHP with custom JavaScript to improve user experience and functionality. </span> <br>

 **_<span class="key-projects-header">Key projects</span>:_** <span class="key-projects">Developed a dynamic customer experience blog, with articles from experts in the field, to be maintained by an editor with no coding experience and a Roadshow page to demonstrate the capabilities of the GoContact Contact Center-as-a-service system that creates new leads through calls to API endpoints.</span>